whitedevil31/whitedevil31/README.md

  #### About Me ✨
 - 💻  Graduate Developer @Barclays.
-- 👨‍💻 Loves MERN.
-- 💬 Ask me about Web Development.
+- 💬 Interested in Web Dev with an inclination towards Backend
-- 📚 Currently on hibernation phase.
+- 📚 On Grind mode

 <br><br><br>